kushalbhatia/duplicate-files/README.md

 *If running via sudo, must use python3, unless you create an alias using the command: alias sudo='sudo '

-*Add my_path to both duplicate_files.txt and all_files.csv files to run program from any path
+*Add my_path to both duplicate_files.txt and all_files.csv files to run program from any path and add a / in front of them (__file__ is a built-in constant that is set by the system when the program runs)